Victoria Rigby, Elizabeth Murray and Phil Barnes - along with Dr Candy d'Sa, Consultant and Expert Witness in Animal Behaviour...

 Overview

-Victoria is a specialist in equine/animals cases.
+She is a specialist in equine/animals cases.
 She is highly regarded as an expert in this field and receives repeat instructions from insurers of the country’s most eminent race yards.
+She is a member of the British Equestrian Federation Arbitration Panel.

-Victoria is tenacious and thorough in her approach, robust when necessary, whilst understanding the need for tact and sensitivity.
-She accepts instructions from Claimants and Defendants.
+She is tenacious and thorough in her approach, robust when necessary, whilst understanding the need for tact and sensitivity.

 Equine Animal Law